rlannon/SINx86/README.md

 Included with this project are a folder of various sample SIN files to test the compiler's functionality.
 They can also serve as general syntax/usage references.

-Within the samples folder is a folder called `benchmarks`, which includes various algorithms in both SIN and C to test compile and execution times and serve as benchmark tests.
+Within the samples folder is a folder called `benchmarks`, which includes various algorithms in SIN, Python, and C to test compile and execution times and serve as benchmark tests.

 ## Future Goals